MasterTemple/scripture_retention_algorithm/README.md

 for daily, it is everything
 for weekly, i just say "what is to be done weekly" and then divide it into 7 groups

+---

+so I need to get daily, weekly, and monthly then organize it by week:
+- daily: every day
+- weekly: once that week
+- monthly: once that week (if it is the 4th week)